reaper699/lisk-docs/PrereqSetup.md

   usermod -a -G sudo lisk
   ```

-#### 3. Set a password for the lisk user, make this password strong.
+#### 3. Set a password for the lisk user, make this password strong

   ```text
   passwd lisk